You have Grafana. You have Prometheus metrics. You have logs in Loki and traces in Tempo. The data is all there.

 )

-- Home — Everything OK? (one glance)
+- Home - everything OK?
+Answered in one glance.

-- SLOs — Am I meeting objectives?
+- SLOs - am I meeting my objectives, and how’s the error budget?

-- Cluster — Kubernetes health
+- Cluster - Kubernetes health from the top down.

-- Service Debug — Variable-driven deep dive
+- Service Debug - the variable-driven deep dive for when something’s wrong.

-Avoiding Dashboard Rot
+Fighting Dashboard Rot

 Purpose: Quick health check for production services